tjheslin1/Patterdale/docs/configuration.md

 `cacheDuration` is the lifetime, in seconds, of the cache of SQL probe results.
 In the background the queries will run periodically according to the `cacheDuration`.
-Requests to the _/metrics_ endpoint will return the current cache, his is to prevent overloading the databases with requests.
+Requests to the _/metrics_ endpoint will return the current cache, this is to prevent overloading the databases with requests.

 `probeConnectionWaitInSeconds` is the time, in seconds, to wait during a probe scrape for the initial database connection pools to be initialised.
 If this times out, no metrics for that probe are returned.